-J. Arrests for City and DPS Traffic Warrants

-- 1. When Texas Department of Public Safety troopers arrest persons wanted on City of San Antonio Municipal Court traffic warrants, the troopers are authorized to transport the subjects to the City of San Antonio Detention Center for processing. - 2.
-When SAPD officers arrest persons wanted on DPS traffic warrants, the officers shall call the DPS Communications Office (531-2280), located at 6502 S. New Braunfels, to verify the traffic warrant prior to returning the subjects to the City of San Antonio Detention Center. - a.
-If the warrant is active, the DPS Communications Clerk is asked to fax or teletype the verification to the Magistrate's office at the Detention Center (335-6120). - b.
-If the DPS traffic warrant is not active or if verification can not be made within thirty (30) minutes, the subjects shall be released outright.
+- J. Arrests for City and DPS Traffic Warrants - 1.
+When Texas Department of Public Safety troopers arrest persons wanted on City of San Antonio Municipal Court traffic warrants, the troopers are authorized to transport the subjects to the City of San Antonio Detention Center for processing. - 2.
+When SAPD officers arrest persons wanted on DPS traffic warrants, they shall call the DPS Communications Office (210-531-2280), located at 6502 S. New Braunfels, to verify the traffic warrant before returning the subjects to the City of San Antonio Detention Center. - a.
+If the warrant is active, the DPS Communications Clerk is asked to fax or teletype the verification to the Magistrate's office at the Detention Center (210-335-6120). - b.
+If the DPS traffic warrant is inactive or verification cannot be made within thirty (30) minutes, the subjects shall be released outright.